ABaldrati/dawntime/README.md

 * [Credits](#credits)
 * [Acknowledgments](#acknowledgments)

+## Live Demo
+Live Demo available at https://reddeadrecovery.gitlab.io/dawntime/

+Some scenes may take some time to load.

 ## About The Project

 In ```dawntime``` we implement a volumetric light scattering effect based on the postprocessing technique described by Kenny Mitchell [here](https://developer.nvidia.com/gpugems/gpugems3/part-ii-light-and-shadows/chapter-13-volumetric-light-scattering-post-process).

 This project contains five demostrations scene which implement the volumetric light scattering technique linked above.